ThalesGroup/sta-api-access-management/Backend API/README.md

 The sample code demonstrates how to enable authentication and authorization on a sample Swagger API.
 Enabling authentication ensures that a JWT is valid.
 For example, a valid JWT has not been tampered with and has not expired.
 Enabling authorization checks that the JWT has specific claims when a JWT is used.

+**Note:** If policy enforcement is handled by a third-party API gateway, do not enable policy enforcement.

 ## Configuration

 When debugging in the web profile, the src/Store/appsettings.json file is used to define the settings.